 Blog Layout

-1. When do I really need a CFO?
+1. When do I Need a GrowthLab CFO?

-There comes a time in most businesses when the owner spends most of their time hovering over spreadsheets instead of with customers, working in the business instead of on the business, and just overly consumed by details and finances.
-When that time comes, it’s a good indicator that you need someone supporting you.
+There comes a time in most businesses when the owner spends most of their time hovering over spreadsheets and creating financial statements instead of with customers, working in the business instead of on the business, and just being overly consumed by details and finances.
+When that time comes and you still don't have a solid budget or annual operating plan (AOP), it’s a good indicator that you need someone to support you.

-Having a lack of clarity and confidence in your business’ financial situation can be incredibly stressful.
+Having a Virtual CFO can provide your business with strategic financial guidance without the expensive salary of a full-time CFO.
+They can help you with financial forecasting, budgeting, financial analysis, and decision-making support to drive your business forward.
+This service is particularly beneficial for small and medium-sized businesses looking to scale up effectively and efficiently.
+And a lack of clarity and confidence in your business’s financial situation can be incredibly stressful.
 Hiring a Chief Financial Officer (CFO), provides you confidence knowing your finances will have oversight, it gives you operational alignment, strategy, and planning.
 Essentially, a CFO will set your mind at ease and pave a clear financial path for your business.

-Strategic and financial planning requires much more than just accounting, it requires years of experience beyond just numbers.
+Strategic and financial planning requires much more than just startup accounting services, it requires years of experience beyond just numbers.
 It’s important to remember that business planning is not based on tax planning, but tax planning is based on business planning.
 You need more than just an accountant.

-4. What’s the difference between business bookkeeping and what my CPA does?
+4. What’s the Difference between Cloud Accounting Firms and What my CPA Does?

-Business accounting and bookkeeping focus on providing support to management and help in decision making, while the role of a Certified Public Accountant (CPA) is to focus on bookkeeping for the purpose of preparing tax compliance.
+Cloud accounting and bookkeeping focus on providing support to management and help in decision-making centered around technology, while the role of a Certified Public Accountant (CPA) is to focus on bookkeeping to prepare for tax filings.

-Business accounting firms are essentially organic services that are built from the ground up and designed to serve the whole of a business’s financial side.
-Their focus is to deliver financial reporting and bookkeeping processes, rigorously working with the financial processes of the business, while a CPA’s sole focus for 4-6 months of the year is strictly tax preparation.
+Cloud accounting firms are built from the ground up and designed to serve the whole finance and accounting value stream.
+Their focus is to deliver financial reporting and bookkeeping processes year-round, while a CPA’s focus for 4-6 months of the year is strictly tax preparation.

-5. Can I really afford not to have an accounting and finance team?
+5. Can I Afford not to Have an Accounting and Finance Team?

 If you would like to translate business strategy and financial performance to external constitutes, you will need an accounting team to capture historicals for comparison and compliance reasons.
 If you would like to translate them to potential bankers and investors, having strong financial acumen really backs you up and supports your storytelling.